zckpp/angular-ssn-dashboard-angular/README.md

-This project was designed for Carnegie Invalid SSN Management Process.
+This project was designed for Carnegie Invalid SSN Management Process frontend application.

-The backend endpoint is configured in PHP and data saved in MySQL.
+The backend endpoint is built in PHP.